philrz/super/docs/commands/super.md

 {s:"hello"}
 {s:"world"}
 ```
-And while this Super JSON output is human readable, the Super Binary files are binary, e.g.,
+And while this SUP output is human readable, the BSUP files are binary, e.g.,
 ```mdtest-command
 super -f bsup -c 'select value 1,[ 1,2,3]' > a.bsup
 hexdump -C a.bsup